 - Mobile apps (iOS, Android, and Unity SDKs) deliver messaging capabilities via your customers’ mobile devices.

-- Social channels (Facebook Messenger, WhatsApp, LINE, and more) lets you connect with and support customers wherever they are.
+- Third-party channels (Facebook Messenger, WhatsApp, LINE, and more) let you connect with and support customers wherever they are.

 Messaging impacts everyone who works on (or with) your Zendesk:

-- Admins can quickly set up messaging in the Admin Center, and can use Flow Builder to create automated, interactive conversations with customers.
-These conversations can include greetings, specific article suggestions, information-gathering fields and questions, and more.
+- Admins can quickly set up messaging in the Admin Center, and can use Flow Builder to create automated, interactive conversation bots.
+These bots can greet customers, offer specific article suggestions, gather information, ask questions, and more.

 - Agents can respond to their customers at any time and continue where they left off in a previous interaction.
 Conversation history in the Agent Workspace provides agents with additional context required to respond to customers.